Mansa6k/Stream-/README.md

 pip install mnemonic

-3. Add your Ethereum mnemonic seed phrase to the .env.example file and rename it to .env.
+3. Add your Ethereum mnemonic seed phrase to the Spice.env file and rename it if you so desire.

 4. Start the Streamlit application.